Aram1010/Netflix-clone/README.md

 * What was the projects AIM

-mainly the projects Aim was to create a Netflix clone with being able to play trailers get the reviews and get the descripption about the movie and the best part about it it updates constatly because I am using the TMDB API --- #https://developers.themoviedb.org/3/getting-started (DOCUMENTATION)---
+mainly the projects Aim was to create a Netflix clone with being able to play trailers get the reviews and get the descripption about the movie and the best part about it it updates constatly because I am using the TMDB API to fetch the Movies --- #https://developers.themoviedb.org/3/getting-started (DOCUMENTATION)---

 * Technologies